FR-DC/.github/profile/README.md

 # 🌲 FRDC: Forest Recovery Digital Companion

-FRDC is a tool for ecologists to efficiently assess forest health, classify tree species, and monitor reforestation through the use of UAVs and ML.
+The Forest Recovery Digital Companion (FRDC) Project is a tool for ecologists to efficiently assess forest health, classify tree species, and monitor reforestation through the use of Unmanned Aerial Vehicles (UAVs) and Machine Learning (ML).

 ---